grischdian/postgresql-cluster/README.md

     - ```[pg2]# ssh postgres@pg2```
     - ```[pg2]# ssh postgres@pgX```
     - ...
-- Please Add public-key provided by pgpool-responsible-Team to all Servers' authorized_keys

 - To allow repl user without specifying password for streaming replication and online recovery, and execute pg_rewind using postgres, we create the .pgpass file in postgres user's home directory and change the permission to 600 on each pg*`
 ```
 su - postgres